PacificBiosciences/skera/docs/read-segments.md

-For segmented reads, the base ``QNAME`` follows the CCS read conventions, while also appending the 0-based coordinate interval ``[qStart, qEnd)`` that represents its span within the CCS read.
-If the CCS read is split by strand
+For segmented reads, the base ``QNAME`` follows the CCS read conventions, while also appending the 0-based coordinate interval ``[qStart, qEnd)`` that represents its span within the HiFi read.
+If the HiFi read is split by strand the ``[qStart, qEnd)`` will follow the strand information.

 ```
   default: